by Clay Mills

 Skilled songwriters also know it’s even more important to apply this to living life.
 Learning new hobbies and exploring the world around you leads to more fodder for your art.
 You’ve probably heard the phrase that great writers write what they know.
 Therefore, living an interesting life of trying new things ultimately leads to more interesting songs.
 My motto is “Live life, then write about it.”

 9. Skilled songwriters always keep the big picture in mind.

 Skilled songwriters know that writing is often a roller coaster of victories and valleys.
 Some days the creative juices are overflowing and other days you can feel like a frustrated beginner.
 There are times when the world is applauding your art and times when even your closest friends question why you do it.
-It’s the ability to look at the big picture that allows the skilled songwriter to ride the highs and lows while having faith that in the end, the world is a better place because of music and art.
-And that struggle is often a necessary ingredient to creating great music.
+It’s the ability to look at the big picture that allows the skilled songwriter to ride the highs and lows while having faith that, in the end, the world is a better place because of music and art.
+And, that struggle is often a necessary ingredient for creating great music.

 Songwriting Success is Clay & Marty's 10-day video series that will help you level-up your songs and finish them faster.
 Enter your email address to get started!